 This is a milder form of “Wait a Moment” because of the word Just.

-All the above connote a very short period of time of around 1 second.
+All the above connote a very short period of around 1 second.

-So, to be sure that you are not creating a grave miscommunication with the person you are talking to, use words or phrases which connote a longer period of time.
+So, to be sure that you are not creating a grave miscommunication with the person you are talking to, use words or phrases which connote a longer period.

 Here are some examples: